Professor Michael Gamer, (PhD Michigan, M.A York)

 I grew up mostly in California near mountains and desert, and as an undergraduate studied mathematics and economics while reading fiction and poetry on the side.
 I shifted into the humanities thanks to excellent teachers at the University of York (M.A.
 1988) and Michigan (PhD 1993), and have found an institutional home at the University of Pennsylvania from 1994 to 2019.

-In January 2020 I arrived at Queen Mary as a British Academy Global Professor; my appointment is for four-years.
-While here I'll be writing on early melodrama and romanticism, and to edit the works of Ann Radcliffe.
+In January of 2020 I arrived at QMUL as a British Academy Global Professor.
+My appointment is for four-years.
+While here I'll be writing on early melodrama and romanticism, and editing the works of Ann Radcliffe.

 - Theatre and Performance